angel-tigercloud/SerenityOre/README.md

 No, I won't upgrade it.
 Feel free to fork and do it yourself

 ## World Gen with COFH
-As mentioned you CAN you COFHs world-gen to add these Ores to the world.
+As mentioned you CAN use COFHs world-gen to add these Ores to the world.
 The example config for COFH is [here](https://github.com/angel-tigercloud/SerenityOre/blob/master/cofh_gen_serenityore.json)

 Just drop the config in the /config/cofh/world/ folder and start the game/server, thats all.